Added April 7, 2017: AIRB Board Filing Decisions for the 1st Quarter of 2017.

 - Finish your personal grooming before you get behind the wheel.

 - Plan your route (review maps and directions) before you leave home.

 - Turn your cellular phone or hand held device off while driving.

 - Before you begin to drive, adjust items such as your vehicle's climate control, radio, GPS and CD player.

 - Use your cell phone only when parked, otherwise have a passenger take the call or let the caller go to voice mail.

 - Take a break when hungry or thirsty.

 - Do not drive while fatigued or feeling emotional.

 Distracted Driving Law

 Effective September 1, 2011, Alberta became the final Canadian province to implement a legislation addressing distracted driving/cell phone use.
-This legislation (Bill 16) prohibits drivers from talking, texting or emailing on a hand-held cell phone, using hand-held radio communication devices, using other electronic devices, reading, writing or personal grooming while behind the wheel.
+This legislation prohibits drivers from talking, texting or emailing on a hand-held cell phone, using hand-held radio communication devices, using other electronic devices, reading, writing or personal grooming while behind the wheel.